Lisa Grimaldi: Later years

-In 1992 and 1993, Lisa stood up to her friends, Jessica Griffin (a black woman) and Duncan McKechnie (a Scottish man), when she voiced her objections to their union, saying they shouldn't be married or have children.
-Through compassion and education, Lisa warmed to Jessica and Duncan's union and was even asked to become godmother to their child, Bonnie, which she accepted.
+In 1992, Lisa stood up to her friends, Jessica Griffin (a Black woman) and Duncan McKechnie (a white man), when she voiced her objections to their plans to wed.
+At first Duncan and Jessica believed Lisa's objections stemmed from residual feelings for Duncan's previous wife, Shannon O'Hara, with whom Lisa bonded, serving as a mother-figure of sorts for Shannon.
+Lisa later told the couple her reasoning was that she was afraid of the racism they would face, even going as far as to assert that interracial marriages were "morally wrong".
+Through compassion and education on the parts of Duncan and Jessica toward Lisa, Lisa realized the negative impact of her public stance.
+She apologized to the couple, and they forgave her.
+Lisa warmed to Jessica and Duncan's union and was even asked to become godmother to their child, Bonnie, which she accepted.

 In late 1994, Lisa married Eduardo Grimaldi, a Maltese gangster.
 Lisa's happiness lasted only a few weeks, because Eduardo was shot by an associate, and was rushed to Oakdale Memorial.
 His cousin Orlena Grimaldi sneaked into his room and killed him, resulting in Lisa believing Eduardo's death was due to medical incompetence on the part of John Dixon, who was on duty in the ER when he was brought in.
 Lisa sued John for malpractice, threatening to end his career, before the truth of Eduardo's death came out.
 John took revenge on Lisa by wooing her and proposing to her, only to publicly dump her at their engagement party.
 She and John remained estranged for some time, until he and their mutual friend Barbara Ryan rescued Lisa from Martin Chedwyn, a criminal who had forced Lisa to marry him as part of a scheme to smuggle assets out of Hong-Kong before the changeover in government in 1999.
 Lisa forgave John for the public spectacle at their engagement party, and the two remained on good terms thereafter.